tanner-johnson2718/3D_ToolChain/meme_ctlr/README.md

 * **Sub Thread.** **TODO** flesh this out more along with get_state function to define API for subscribing to state.

 # TODO
-* program stats and deal with unbounded sendQ
+* program stats and deal with unbounded sendQ and logging
 * Start up commands and macros
 * Subcription system) I want parsed values from command x,y,z at a regular time interval
 * Programmatic way of adding to the parsed command list i.e. state map